How to use bread lame correctly? It is a question many people are wondering.

 Everyone has different talents.
 You can’t become a scoring expert right away.
 All you need to do is practice using bread lame skillfully so that you can create smooth lines.

 My advice is you should splash out to buy a good bread lame.
 Also, you can practice scoring with the templates.
-I think this is true for those who use the bread lame for the first time.
-Because you can use the cheap one, but the cheap one is difficult to handle, or the blade is not stable to the stick.
+I think this is true for first-time bread lame users.
+Cheap bread lame is not off limits, but it can be difficult to handle, or the blade might be not stable to the stick.

 What kind of lame for the bread scoring?
 Well, depending on your goals and experiences, you can choose a suitable bread lame.